thiaskjaer/VideoRoulette/README.md

 # VideoRoulette
-Pseudorandomly play a video file from one of many subdirectories
+Pseudorandomly play a video file from one of many subdirectories and keep a tally of the files picked